Skip to main content

 loadbalancer.openstack.org/flavor-id: "<flavor_id>"

 Specify <flavor_id> - flavor ID.
-Flavor IDs correspond to load balancer types and define the number of vCPUs, RAM, and the number of load balancer instances.
+Flavor IDs correspond to load balancer types and define the number of vCPUs, RAM, and number of load balancer instances.
 For example, ac18763b-1fc5-457d-9fa7-b0d339ffb336 is the ID to create a balancer with the Advanced type with redundancy in the ru-9 pool.
 You can view the list of load balancer flavors in all pools in the table or view the list of load balancer flavors in a specific pool through the OpenStack CLI.

 Create a balancer without a public IP address